HomeLatest NewsIndustryElon Musk moves strength to strength to secure funding for Twitter takeover, $7 billion already in kitty

 The recent filing also said that Musk is in ongoing talks with other parties including former Twitter CEO Jack Dorsey, who is the second-largest individual stakeholder in the company after Musk.

-“This was a smart financial and strategic move by Musk that will be well received across the board and also shows the Twitter deal is now on a glide path to get done by the end of this year,” wrote analyst Dan Ives who follows Twitter for Wedbush.
+“This was a smart and strategic move by Musk that will be well received across the board and also shows the Twitter deal is now on a glide path to get done by the end of this year,” wrote analyst Dan Ives who follows Twitter for Wedbush.

 Meanwhile, shares of Twitter have remained below the per-share offering bid by Musk of $54.20 because there are still doubts on Wall Street about whether the deal will go through.